Drug Test Results

 Dr. Dee McGonigle, Chief Medical Review Officer, has been active in the Seattle area since 1988, working in the Occupational Medicine field.
 Prior to that time he was one of the leading vascular surgeons in Spokane, Washington.
 Dr. McGonigle was among the first group of physicians that were certified as Medical Review Officers in 1990 by AAMRO (American Academy of Medical Review Officers).
 He is currently certified by MROCC (Medical Review Officer Certification Council).

 Dr. Dale Fine, Medical Review Officer, has been active in the Seattle area since 1975.
 He is board certified in Emergency Medicine and has worked within the Occupational and Emergency Medicine fields for the past 25 years.
 He is currently certified by MROCC (Medical Review Officer Certification Council).
+Dr. William Brown, Medical Review Officer joined us in 2019 after many decades of experience practicing family medicine in the Spokane, WA area.

 Drug Free Business’s MROs are aware of and adhere to all other sections of 49 CFR, Part 40 pertaining to the role of the MRO or the drug test verification process and all state requirements and regulations in review of drug testing results.
 This includes reporting positive DOT testing results directly to the state Department of Licensing where required.
 Drug Free Business follows DOT MRO review guidelines during both Federal and non-Federal testing.
 The Medical Review Officer acts as an impartial and independent "gatekeeper" and advocate for the accuracy and integrity of the drug testing process and will provide quality assurance reviews for the drug testing process for the specimens under his/her purview.
 View and download the Medical Review Officer Guidance Manual (2017) to better understand this important process.